Mouna-02/Auto-Workshops/CAN/README.md

   sudo ip link set up vcan0
 ```

-If you type "ifconfig vcan0" or "ip link" you should see a vcan0 interface.
+If you type "ifconfig vcan0" or "ip a" you should see a vcan0 interface.

 Once the virtual CAN interface is up and running, type the two following commands in two different terminals :